 Fighting Crime With GPS Tracking

-Another benefit of using GPS monitoring systems among government agencies such as the Bureau of Land Management, Department of Homeland Security or California Department of Fish and Wildlife is that the technology can also be pivotal with investigative work.
+Another benefit of using GPS monitoring systems among government agencies such as the Bureau of Land Management, Department of Homeland Security, or California Department of Fish and Wildlife is that the technology can also be pivotal with investigative work.
 Whether it be illegal poaching or cultivation of illegal crops, bad things happen on public land all the time.
 These areas are often chosen as the setting for criminal activity because they are remote and often in regions where cellular service is not available.
 This means live GPS won’t work.
 This is where data logging systems are proving their value and helping authorities conduct successful investigations.

 GPS Data Logger For Government Employees

 Passive GPS solutions record travel activity to the internal memory of the device.
-Information such as route traveled, speed-driven and more are all recorded and stored upon the car tracker.
+Information such as route traveled, speed-driven, and more are all recorded and stored upon the car tracker.
 This data can then be reviewed once the tracker is removed from the target vehicle and downloaded.
 Here is a real-world example of how technology is employed successfully.
 The California Department of Fish and Wildlife received a top about a poacher illegally hunting mountain lions.
 The suspect is identified and shown to be frequenting areas where mountain lion populations are dwindling.
-The California Department of Fish and Wildlife acquires a warrant, puts a vehicle tracker on the car of the suspect and then removes the GPS after a month.
+The California Department of Fish and Wildlife acquires a warrant, puts a vehicle tracker on the car of the suspect, and then removes the GPS after a month.
 The data shows the suspect was indeed at the location where each mountain lion shooting took place.
-The California Department of Fish and Wildlife have their man and can move forward with an arrest.
+The California Department of Fish and Wildlife has their man and can move forward with an arrest.